AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Implementation Details

+\textbf{ImageNet-1K.}~\cite{imagenet15russakovsky} ImageNet-1K is a foundational benchmark for large-scale image classification.
+It contains 1,000 object categories with 1.28M training and 50K validation images.
+Top-1 and Top-5 accuracy serve as key metrics for evaluating visual recognition performance.

-\section{Implementation Details.}
+\section{Implementation Details}

-(1) Data generation stage: LLaVA-v1.5 is consistently adopted as the reference LVLM for generating loss due to resource limitations.
-(2) AutoV training stage: LLaVA series are trained using DeepSpeed \cite{rasley2020deepspeed} ZeRO2 with $8$ A100-40G GPUs within $40$ epochs.
-The batch size (with accumulation) is set to $64$ and the learning rate is $1e$-$3$.
-For convenience, Qwen2.5-VL and InternVL2 directly adopt the retrieval strategy in AutoV pre-trained from LLaVA-OneVision.
+(1) \textbf{Data generation stage}: LLaVA-v1.5 7B is consistently adopted as the reference LVLM for generating loss due to resource savings.
+In total, 40K samples require loss annotation.
+With standard single A100-40G GPU inference, the entire process can be completed within half a day, making the data generation stage computationally manageable.

+(2) \textbf{AutoV training stage}: The LLaVA series is trained using DeepSpeed \cite{rasley2020deepspeed} ZeRO2 with $8$ A100-40G GPUs within $40$ epochs.
+The batch size (with accumulation) is set to $64$, and the learning rate is $1e$-$3$.
+For convenience, Qwen2.5-VL, InternVL2, Gemini-1.5-Pro, GPT-4o, and Qwen-VL-Max directly adopt the retrieval strategy in AutoV pre-trained from LLaVA-OneVision.